Our Sponsor, the WLI

 Our Better Angels (OBA) was created in 2015 as a qualified subsidiary of the Wisconsin Leadership Institute (WLI).
-The WLI itself was created as an initiative of the Wisconsin Governor’s Commission on the Study of Administrative Value and Efficiency (the SAVE Commission), which conducted a wide-ranging study of strategies to enhance the performance of state, county, and municipal governments in Wisconsin.
+The WLI itself was created as an initiative of the Wisconsin Governor’s Commission on the Study of Administrative Value and Efficiency (the SAVE Commission), which conducted a wide-ranging study of strategies to enhance the performance of state, county, and municipal governments in Wisconsin in 1994.

 After eighteen months of research and discussions within special task forces and existing groups all over the state, the Commission issued a report in 1995 which listed 21 problem areas and projects for improvement.
 The top priority was creation of an institute to develop leadership skills and values among public servants at all levels of government.
 The report on which the Commission based its recommendation for a leadership institute was written by Dr. Jack Christ, Professor and Director of Leadership Studies at Ripon College in Ripon, Wisconsin.